OfficeDev/microsoft-teams-sample-todo/README.md

 ### Handling the 'Save' event

 When the user adds the Tab, the configuration page is presented (config.html).
 In this case, the code authenticates the user if possible.
-The following code enables the Save button and saves the appropriate settings and determines which content to display in the tab (in this case, just the project's index.html).
+The following code enables the Save button, and sets the SaveHandler, which will store whatcontent to display in the tab (in this case, just the project's index.html).

 In config.tsx:
 ```typescript